+91 9999466225 info@anujjindal.in

 As an RBI Grade B Officer, you will be working with India’s foremost financial establishment and will be making the policies for the banks all around the country and working on monetary policies around the year.

-However, it should also be noted that you shall be on post-trial supervision for a long time which can go up to 4 years as per your performance.
+However, it should also be noted that you shall be on post-trial supervision for a long time, which can go up to 4 years as per your performance.

 As far as the assigning goes, the assignment of new officers into the various divisions/departments is a random process.
-Individuals with experience in HRD might be given Banking Supervision and vice-versa.
+Individuals with experience in HRD might be given Banking Supervision and vice versa.

 That said, some of the divisions are Financial Markets, Banking Supervision, Banking Regulation, Currency Issuing, Public Debt Office, Foreign Exchange, HRD, and so forth.